edgio-docs/edgio-docs/src/guides/v7/basics/deployments.md

 **Key information:**
 -   {{ PRODUCT }} increments this version number by 1 for each new deployment.
 -   You can quickly roll back to any previous version.
 For example, you may wish to roll back to a previous deployment when a breaking change is introduced into an environment.
 -   Each deployment is also assigned an environment version number.
 Deploying new changes increments both the deployment and the environment version number.
 However, rolling back to a previous environment version will only increment the deployment version number.
-The environment version number, on the other hand, will be set to the number for the environment version to which you rolled back.
+The environment version number, on the other hand, will be set to the environment version to which you rolled back.

 **To roll back to a previous version**